Japan prepares to ring in the New Year in its own unique way | DW | 29.12.2021

 Lunch on New Year's Day is often "osechi-ryori," a selection of small dishes that are sweet or dried and can be kept without refrigeration.
 Typically prepared in advance of the holiday or, more commonly now, purchased in advance, they mean that housewives do not have to prepare meals on the day and can also have time off.

-New Year cards will be delivered at some point during the day, most bearing designs featuring a tiger, as 2022 is the year of the tiger, according to the traditional Chinese zodiac.
+New Year cards will be delivered at some point during the day, most this year bearing designs featuring a tiger, as 2022 is the year of the tiger, according to the traditional Chinese zodiac.

 Families will return to nearby temples over the coming days, with long lines forming at some of the most auspicious temples.
 Stalls will line the roads and paths close to the temple, selling food such as "yaki soba" noodles or "yakitori" chicken on skewers.